-Best Cottage Garden flowers
+Best Cottage Garden Flowers

 Astilbe has tall stems with feathery flowers and comes in various shades of pink, red, and white.
 You can plant it in areas where you get partial to full shade.
-Plant it in lower areas where you have a problem of water getting collected as Astilbe thrives in the moist soil.
+Plant it in lower areas where you have a problem with water getting collected as Astilbe thrives in the moist soil.

 The bleeding heart does well in full or partial shade and requires moist, sandy soil.
 It has a distinctive heart-shaped flower in pink or white color which hangs down from the stem.
 It is perfect for the overhanging part of the garden.

-Best Cottage Garden climbers
+Best Cottage Garden Climbers

-Another famous and low maintenance climber cottage garden plant is Chinese Wisteria.
-It is easy to grow and hang on fences, arbors, backyard sheds and on the building walls.
+Another famous and low-maintenance climber cottage garden plant is Chinese Wisteria.
+It is easy to grow and hang on fences, arbors, backyard sheds, and on the building walls.

 Due to its fast-growing and dense shade, it is an excellent plant for trellises, porches, and gazebos.

-Best Cottage Garden border
+Best Cottage Garden Border

-These are a perfect choice plant to use as a cottage garden border or use it as a privacy screen or hedge.
+These are a perfect choice plant to use as a cottage garden border or use as a privacy screen or hedge.

 It grows in tall, dense green foliage.
 You can trim it easily depending on the layout of your garden.